animeshk08/ISTE-deep-Learning-KEP/README.md

 ## Attendee Submission
 Submission of attendees of Deep Learning KEP

+## Assignments
+Directory containing some assignments for future reference and interest.

+##Assignment Submission
+Please submit your PR of any of the assignments to this directory

 ## Contact
 For any doubts feel free to open an issue.